ethereum/devp2p/caps/eth.md

 The `cells` element is a bitmap marking the indices of cells stored by the sending peer.
 For each cell stored by the peer the corresponding bit is set.
 Note that blob transactions with same cells field is being batched together.
+This field is only meaningful for blob transactions included in the message.

 The recommended soft limit for this message is 4096 items (~150 KiB).